108anup/cegis/README.md

 (because your specification in code is different from the specification in your head).

-## How you may know if your definitions are incorrect.
+## How you may know if your definitions/specification is incorrect.
 1. Candidate solution repeats.
-The constraints added to the generator don't remove a prior solution attempt.
-Potentially not substituting all verifier decisions, i.e., there are variabels which should be verfier variables but are not.
+This may happen when the constraints added to the generator don't remove a prior solution attempt.
+This happens potentially when not all verifier decisions are provided to the generator and are instead left as symbols, i.e., there are variables (e.g., in definitions) which should be annotated as verifier variables but are not.

-2. Counter example repeats.
-The generator already should have checked the counter example.
-But it seems like it did not.
-This will happen if the generator does not know the counter example properly.
+2. Counterexample repeats.
+The generator already should have checked the counterexample in a previous CEGIS iteration.
+If this happens, then there are at least two possibilities:

-    If views differ then, the definitions are perhaps not setup properly.
+    The views of how $\phi$ evaluates for a given $x$ and $y$ differ.
+This signals that the definitions are perhaps not setup properly, i.e., the generator and verifier are picking different assignments to $d$ for the same $x$ and $y$.
+This should not be allowed by the definitions.

-    If no views differ then perhaps: there are extra variables that generator can exploit to satisfy specificaion.
+    If the views do not differ then perhaps there are extra variables (not marked as verifier, generator, or definitions) that are referred to in the specification that the generator can exploit to satisfy specification.

 3. Known solution removed from search space.
-You know a solution should work, but the cegis loop does not output it.
-This happens if the generator is forced to satisfy arbitrary definitions (extra definitions, or some variable is wrongly put as a definition var.)
+If you know a solution should work, but the CEGIS loop does not output it.
+This happens if the generator is forced to satisfy arbitrary definitions (extra definitions, or some variable is wrongly put as a definition variable.)

+The code does trigger runtime errors if these issues are hit.

+If you do not want to worry about these issues, just specify all existential variables as generator variables, all universal variables as verifier variables, and do not use definition variables or definitions.